rosslynratioed/bluesky-custom-domain-handles-guide/README.md

 From there, just click the button that says `Update to YOUR_DOMAIN_OR_SUBDOMAIN`.

-Congrats - your domain name is now your very own custom BlueSky handle! 😊
+Congrats - your domain name is now your very own custom Bluesky handle! 😊

 For reference, the GitHub repository you created should at this point mirror the structure of [this example](https://github.com/rosslynratioed/bsky-domain-handles-guide/tree/main/example).